 If you live in Perth Amboy, your home is on the edge of our sailing stadium and for you, a new frontier.The sailing team bus will bring you and Coach Signor to and from our beach on Tuesday and or Thursday afternoons.To get out on the water, you do not need to know anything about sailing a boat or racing in an interscholastic regatta; our sailors will train you.Your goals are to gather information and experience.Escape, from the group we call newbies, is a process not a product; failure is simply a circumstance not yet fully turned to your advantage.
 Failures will just postpone your success, but will not prevent it.
 Practice usually leads to progress and not perfection.
 Do not worry about the things you can not do or do not know!
 Nobody knows everything; nor do they perform every task perfectly.
 Simply use what you do know and try to perform the skills that you do have closer and closer to perfection!YOU CAN NEVER BE WRONG WHEN YOU BELIEVE THAT YOU CAN'T DO IT AND YET WE LEARN MORE ABOUT OURSELVES FROM MISTAKES THAN WE DO FROM OUR SUCCESSES.
 NEVER FAIL THE SAME WAY TWICE: "FAIL, FAIL IN A DIFFERENT WAY, AND ALWAYS TRY TO FAIL BETTER!"You will start your training with trimming the jib sail.
 As you get more comfortable with you new environment, you may elect skippering as your next - but never your last - challenge.Please understand that a master jib sail trimmer is call the crew boss.
 Always in demand, the boss will be invited to sail on any number of racing boats at a variety of locations.
 A good crew boss can make a less than good skipper a champion.Work at your own pace; take human bites!Never pass up an opportunity to go for a joy ride on a sailboat; ask any dog, "fresh air and the wind in your face is pure ecstasy."
 The pursuit of ecstasy can be a life long activity.
-Start now!Our Interscholastic Sailing Team has two seasons; we drill and race each spring and fall.We usually turn boats upright and rig the mast and boom, to each of our twelve sailing dinghies, on the Sunday that daylight savings time begins every spring.Usually, we remove masts and booms and turn our Flying Juniors upside-down on the Sunday that daylight saving time ends each fall.The work always begin, in both the spring and fall, on Sundays at 1300 hours; 1 pm on a twelve hour clock.We use the twenty four hour clock because subtracting or adding six hours is less problematic.Tides turn every six hours and twelve minutes; tides are important to our sailors and we sail between nine hundred hours and eighteen hundred hours.On days when we sail, I list only high tides at this site.
-High tide at eleven hundred hours means that six hours later -15 hundred hours - the tide will be low and turning; in this example, we will splash and start practicing during the first hour of the new flood tide.Many major universities accept interscholastic sailing as a sport activity just like football, basketball, baseball and .......Get good grades!
+Start now!Our Interscholastic Sailing Team has two seasons; we drill and race each spring and fall.We usually turn boats upright and rig the mast and boom, to each of our twelve sailing dinghies, on the Sunday that daylight savings time begins every spring.Usually, we remove masts and booms and turn our Flying Juniors upside-down on the Sunday that daylight saving time ends each fall.The work always begin, in both the spring and fall, on Sundays at 1300 hours; 1 pm on a twelve hour clock.We use the twenty four hour clock because subtracting or adding six hours is less problematic.Tides turn every six hours and twelve minutes; tides are important to our sailors and we sail between nine hundred hours and eighteen hundred hours.On days when you sail, we list only high tides at this site.
+High tide at eleven hundred hours means that six hours later - seventeen hundred hours - the tide will be low and turning; in this example, we will splash and start practicing during the last hour of the ebbing tide.Many major universities accept interscholastic sailing as a sport activity just like football, basketball, baseball and .......Get good grades!
 Choose a select few activities that will challenge, inspire and/or enlighten you!
 Play an instrument!
 Paint with water or oil!
 Act and/or sing!Find time to sail with us and apply to Harvard, Yale or Princeton!
 They all have sailing teams or clubs.Please realize that only five percent of high school athletes participate at the University level; of those, only two percent receive sport scholarships.Do Your math!That is two percent of the student body that participates in at least one sport; these gifted athletes make up a much smaller percentage of the entire student body.Since you are part of the entire student body the conclusion should be obvious; working toward an academic scholarship, is a better option for almost everybody.In the summer months, as well as during our two interscholastic sailing seasons, we will train new sailors.After registering with The Perth Amboy Recreation Department, Junior and Senior High School Students can sail, row and/or kayak with us.During July and August, we sail and paddle from 1500 hrs to 2000 hrs on Mondays, Tuesdays, Thursdays and Fridays.On Wednesdays, members of The Perth Amboy Sailing Team race on big boats at The Raritan Yacht Club.The Summer Waterfront Recreation Programs is free and open to everyone.In summer, air and water are both warm; practicing how to void and recover quickly from a capsizing, is best experienced in the months of July and August.Check with The Perth Amboy Recreation Department for details.

 Two veteran members of our team are employed as Sailing Instructors for The Perth Amboy Recreation Department.During both our spring (March to June) and fall (August to November) seasons, we race here every Tuesday.Sailors can be part of our team in the spring and/or fall seasons; sailors are not required to participate during both seasons.We try to host regattas here as often as we can.
 Fleet racing starts at 1000 hrs on selected Saturdays and 1630 hrs on most Tuesdays.Hopefully, we will soon host team racing events.If and when we have all female crews, we will host both coed and women's regattas.At least one day during every week, other High School Sailing Teams join us for combined practice sessions, clinics and fleet races at 1600 hrs.To participate in The Perth Amboy Sailing Team you need to live in Perth Amboy; the High School you attend does not matter.Our sailors also need to have had a medical exam called a sports physical within twelve months of their sailing season (spring and/or fall).The physical exams provided, free of charge, by The Perth Amboy School District would cover both of our seasons.Check The School Calendar, found at the lower right side of The Perth Amboy High School Homepage (PAPS.NET), to see when and where free physicals are given!Check our open email address for information and forms that can be printed out from the internet!Sailors also need to have their parent or guardian complete; a Pre-participation Physical Evaluation History Form, a Sudden Cardiac Death Pamphlet Sign-Off Sheet and a seasonal - fall and spring - Health History Update form.All medical forms can be obtains from The Athletic Director's Office at Perth Amboy High School, from the coach on the beach or off the internet.We use an open email address to alert team members about educational sailing videos, team requirements and much more.Search hotmail.com!Click sign in!In the address box, type firstname.lastname@example.org!In the password box, type 12flyingjuniors!Once you find your way into our email site, be sure to check out the videos - flagged and dated - at the top of the page.Also, check out the folders at the left!Let your journey begin!